Mr. Penumbra’s 24-Hour Bookstore

 This is my first novel, and it grew from a story posted on this very website into a New York Times Best Seller published in more than twenty countries.

 It’s a tale of books and technology, cryptography and conspiracy, friendship and love.
 It begins in a mysterious San Francisco bookstore, but quickly reaches out into the wider world and the shadowed past.
 I talked about the ideas behind the book on NPR’s Morning Edition and had a real-life bibliophile adventure with the New York Times.

 In Blip Magazine, George Saunders called Penumbra

-In concert with the novel’s paperback release, I wrote a short prequel, available as a digital single on the platform of your choice.
+Bundled with the latest MCD edition of Penumbra, you’ll find a short prequel.
 The story is set in San Francisco, August 1969.
 A young man named Ajax Penumbra arrives on the scene, looking not for free love but rather for a book: a very old volume that might possess strange powers.
-His search leads him to a tiny bookstore, taller than it is wide…
+His search leads him to a tiny bookstore, taller than it is wide …